AutoEZ: Collected Short Examples Part 5

 Now add the two transmission line segments that Jim described.
 In this screen shot T1 is the 180° (half-wave) segment of 50 ohm line, T2 is the 90° (quarter-wave) segment of 75 ohm line.
 Change the source placement to virtual wire "V1".
 The connection sequence is V1 (source) to 75-ohm RG-11 to V2 to 50-ohm RG-213 to antenna feedpoint (Wire 1 / 50%).

-The line characteristics (Zo, VF, Loss) were set via this dialog.
+The line characteristics were automatically entered using the Set Zo, VF, and Loss button which shows this dialog.
 You can choose from roughly 100 different built-in line types.

 For the precise physical lengths corresponding to 180° and 90° you need not dig out your pocket calculator.
-You can use this dialog.
+You can click the Conversions button which shows this dialog.

 Now tab back to the Calculate sheet and use the Generate Test Cases button to set up a frequency sweep from 3.5 to 4.0 MHz.